 - an inquiry by the Privacy Commissioner.

-8.8 Sections 78A of the Crimes Act 1961 and 20A of the Summary Offences Act 1981 create an offence, in certain circumstances relating to the security and defence of New Zealand, of improperly disclosing, copying, or retaining official information.
+8.10 Section 78A of the Crimes Act 1961 and section 20A of the Summary Offences Act 1981 create an offence, in certain circumstances relating to the security and defence of New Zealand, of improperly disclosing, copying, or retaining official information.

 Exploitation of information for private gain

-8.9 The use by an official of information acquired in his or her official capacity for private gain or benefit of others, even if not involving the disclosure of information, is an offence under section 105A of the Crimes Act 1961.
-The use or disclosure of personal information that has been obtained as a result of an offence under section 105A is also an offence (whether or not the person using or disclosing the information is an official).
+8.13 The corrupt use or disclosure by an official of official information acquired in their official capacity for private gain for themselves or any other person is an offence under section 105A of the Crimes Act 1961.
+The knowing use or disclosure of personal information that has been obtained as a result of an offence under section 105A is also an offence under section 105B of the Crimes Act 1961 (whether or not the person using or disclosing the information is an official).

 Information about commercial entities

-8.11 Ministers and officials have access to a wide range of information about commercial entities that is not generally available to the public.
+8.14 Ministers and officials have access to a wide range of information about commercial entities that is not generally available to the public.
 They must ensure that they do not use this information in any way that affects their personal interests or the personal interests of their family, whānau, or close associates.
 Chapter 2 contains guidance for Ministers and former Ministers on identifying and managing conflicts of interest, including those arising from access to information.
-The State Services Commission can provide guidance on the management of officials' conflicts of interest.
+The Public Service Commission can provide guidance on the management of officials' conflicts of interest.

 - take precautions to ensure that the information is handled appropriately;